Thank you so much to Kitchen Supreme for sponsoring this post and giveaway.

 So, how did I create a creamy alfredo without the usual cashews and excess fat?
 Well, I did a combo of both of my alfredo recipes, why of course!
 Then instead of cashews, I used a combo of tahini, yukon gold potato and brown rice flour.
 The tahini, potato and brown rice flour all combined, make the sauce rich, creamy and thick.
 I am not new to using potatoes in my sauce recipes.
 I use them in my Fat-Free Vegan Cheese Sauce and my Nut-Free Garlic Parsley Sauce.
 Remember, I love potatoes.
-And since I wanted this to be the low-fat version, I only used a small amount of tahini.
+I only used a small amount of tahini.
 I also feel that tahini is VERY strong and too much in a recipe can overpower it.
-With a delicate sauce like alfredo, I didn't want to use too much.
-I only used 3 tablespoons and that is just enough for some richness, and leaving just a slight tahini taste.

-Since I used tahini and it can be rather bitter and strong, for this alfredo I added a good amount of cooked onions, taking a cue from my original alfredo sauce.
+Since tahini can be rather bitter, I added a good amount of cooked onions, taking a cue from my original alfredo sauce.
 The sweetness of the onions helps to balance out the tahini taste.
-It would be way too strong without any onion.
 And one other unexpected ingredient to help with that tahini….applesauce!
 Just that slight extra sweetness and acidity fits so well.

 Would you believe that my hubby said he likes this one better?
 I don’t see how, but it just proves that we are so different.

 And instead of traditional pasta, I served it over zoodles, aka zucchini noodles.
 I was recently given the opportunity to review a few products from Kitchen Supreme and this nifty little hand Spiralizer was one of the products.
-Zucchini noodles cook sooo much faster than traditional pasta, but I have to be honest, I don’t like them as much as regular pasta though.
+While healthier, I’m sorry, but zoodles don’t really qualify as pasta to me, lol.
+I’m a carb girl.

 Lastly, they sent me this Chalkboard Labels Bundle to try out.
-Now, as you know, I bake a lot and use a ton of different flours, so getting to label all of my jars neat and pretty, is a bonus.
-I'm an organized, clean freak.
-These labels allow me to label all of my nuts and flours and makes it much less cluttered-looking.
-One note, the white marker they sent is not smudge-proof.
+I’m an organized, clean freak so these help to organize my nuts and flours easily.
+One note, the white marker is not smudge-proof.
 It never dried and smears off quite easily.
 Kitchen Supreme stated they do this so a customer can easily rewrite titles on the labels, as they wish.
-I didn’t care for this feature and prefer a more permanent marker, since I'm storing all my flours and nuts continuously in the same jars, I won't be changing them.
-So, it's a personal choice depending on what you want to use them for, but the labels themselves are great!
+I didn’t care for this feature and prefer a more permanent marker.

 - Add to blender: